LinsBC/GettingAndCleaningData/README.md

     containing Subject\_ID, Activity and all columns containing either mean or standard deviation data (identified by searching for variable names containing "mean" or "std").
-8. Tidies up the feature variables names by replacing . with -
+8. Tidies the variable names in the data set by removing all "." and capitalizing name sections (e.g. Mean). (e.g. tBodyAcc-mean()-X) becomes tBodyAcc.mean...X on loading into a data frame.
+After running the script it is TBodyAccMeanX)
 9. Use the data loaded from activity\_labels.txt to replace the integers in the Activity column with meaningful activity names.
 10. Creates a final tidy data set by averaging the data for each subject